 A communications plan for a partnership is like an action plan, which determines what actions will be taken when and by whom.
 The focus, however, is not on action, but rather on transmission of information.
 It outlines what will be communicated to whom, by whom and how.
-Those within the partnership should clearly articulate plans for communications at the four levels outlined above: within each partnering group, among the partnership.
-Each participating group should develop its own communications plan for communications about the partnership.
-This plan should focus on reporting on progress.
+Those within the partnership should clearly articulate plans for communications at the four levels outlined above: within each partnering group, among the partners, from the partnership to the community, and about the partnership.
+This plan should focus on reporting on progress, affirming the organizations position on issues related to the partnership, and acquiring any resources necessary for the partnership.